robertkirkman/sm64ex-bbb-doc/README.md

 ```

 ### Half-Life 2
+#### Prerequisites:
+* GNU/Linux PC with an internet connection and a MicroSD card slot or USB A Female port
+* BeagleBone Black prepared as directed in steps 1-14 of the above guide
+* 10GB+ MicroSD card or USB flash drive depending on the ports available on the PC
+* USB A Male to Mini-B Male cord
+* Micro-HDMI Male to HDMI Male cord
+* Display with an HDMI Female port
+* 2+ port powered USB hub
+* USB mouse and keyboard

+**WARNING: BE CAREFUL WITH UNPOWERED USB HUBS!
+THE BBB CANNOT SUPPLY MUCH CURRENT.
+RATHER THAN TRYING TO CALCULATE THAT AND PUSH THE LIMIT, IT IS SAFER TO USE A POWERED HUB.**

+#### Installation:
 1. Copy the `ep2`, `episodic`, `hl2`, `lostcoast`, `platform` and `steam_input` folders from your Half-Life 2 installation on PC into a new folder named `halflife2` on an empty USB flash drive or SD card formatted with a UNIX-like filesystem (such as `ext4`) with at least 10GB of free space, then unmount the drive, `sync`, remove it from your PC and plug it into the BBB.
 >Note: For information on how to obtain a copy of Half-Life 2, see [here](https://store.steampowered.com/app/220/HalfLife_2/).